Institute Activities and Advances

-Created in 2001, the network, also part of the Pregnancy & Perinatology Branch, has validated positive outcomes of in utero surgery to repair myelomeningocele, the most severe form of spina bifida.
-The clinical trial, called Management of Myelomeningocele Study, was named the 2012 "Trial of the Year" by the Society for Clinical Trials.
+- Created in 2001, the Maternal-Fetal Surgery Network, also part of the PPB, has validated positive outcomes of in utero surgery to repair myelomeningocele, the most severe form of spina bifida.
+The clinical trial that did this, the Management of Myelomeningocele Study, was named the 2012 "Trial of the Year" by the Society for Clinical Trials.

-NICHD supports this network in partnership with the National Institute on Alcohol Abuse and Alcoholism and the National Institute on Deafness and Other Communication Disorders with the aim of studying the effects of prenatal alcohol exposure on the risk for SIDS, stillbirth, and other adverse outcomes.
+- The NICHD supports the Prenatal Alcohol and SIDS and Stillbirth (PASS) Network, in partnership with the National Institute on Alcohol Abuse and Alcoholism and the National Institute on Deafness and Other Communication Disorders, with the aim of studying the effects of prenatal alcohol exposure on the risk of SIDS, stillbirth, and other adverse outcomes.

 - Supported by the Obstetric and Pediatric Pharmacology and Therapeutics Branch, the Obstetric-Fetal Pharmacology Research Unit Network provides expertise for clinical trials of medication to treat various conditions in pregnancy, such as gestational diabetes, severe nausea, high blood pressure, and preterm labor.